 Make a Grand Entrance!
 How to choose the perfect front door colorClick To Tweet Make a Grand Entrance!
 How to choose a front door colorClick To Tweet

 I love doors.
 They say so much about the house they open into.
 Whenever I travel I find myself taking photos of doors.
 I even have a Pinterest board dedicated to entrances.
-When my client asked for help choosing a color for their front door I prepared these helpful tips make a grand entrance.
+When one of my clients asked for help choosing a color for their front door I prepared these helpful tips to make a grand entrance.

 Here are 8 great colors to paint your front door.